PierreC12033/SS2_Krak/README.md

 During processing, every face detected will be displayed as '*', every file analysed as ':' , every folder scanned as 'O'.

 Each classified face is saved with its encoding and a text file with a path to the original image it came from.
 You can find all the classified images in the 'Faces' directory.
+A directory called 'Photos_copy' is also created and used to know which folder and pictures have already been analysed.

+### Known issues
+A warning can appear at the beginning of the execution, please ignore it, it won't affect the results.

+Sometimes the message :"ERROR FACE DETECTED BUT NO ENCODING POSSIBLE" can appear, this mean that a face has been detected but the program was unable to encode it.
+Resulting in the impossibility of the classification for this specific face.

+If a picture is corrupted or empty it might interrupt the program.

+### Possible future developments